Nathaniell1/STL_CUT/README.txt

 Additional info:
-You should encounter problems with kolo.stl and trubka.stl as they are non-manifold meshes.
+You should encounter problems with kolo.stl and trubka.stl as these are non-manifold meshes.